AbdullahParvez/AbdullahParvez/README.md

 - 📫 How to reach me **ammparvez@gmail.com**

-- ⚡ Fun fact **I like to play in my free time.
-Currently, I play badminton in my free time.
-I'm also learning to swim.**
+- ⚡ Fun fact **I like to do other physical activities like sports, exercise, etc. besides coding.
+I play badminton, swim, cycle, etc. in my free time. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">